+What Things To Do in Surabaya?
 Surabaya city is the 2nd largest city in Indonesia (after Jakarta) and is located in East Java province on the island of Java.
 It is the capital of East Java province with a population of more than three million and a further seven million in the surrounding rural area.
-The diverse population is principally Javanese and Madurese with significant minorities of Balinese, Sunda, Batak, Minangkabau, Banjar and Bugis peoples as well as many foreigners.
+The diverse population is principally Javanese and Madurese with significant minorities of Balinese, Sunda, Batak, Minangkabau, Banjar, and Bugis peoples as well as many foreigners.
 The city is situated on the northern shore of eastern Java at the head of the River Mas and along the side of the Madura Strait.

 Based on history, the city was founded in 1293 when Raden Widjaja established Majapahit, Indonesia’s most glorious empire.
-Surabaya has grown into an elegant city of large, colonnaded buildings bordering broad, tree shaded avenues, it serves as the commercial center of a thriving industrial and agricultural hinterland.
-Surabaya offers many good hotels, shopping centres and plentiful sources of entertainment and many things to do in Surabaya.
+Surabaya has grown into an elegant city of large, colonnaded buildings bordering broad, tree-shaded avenues, it serves as the commercial center of a thriving industrial and agricultural hinterland.
+Surabaya offers many good hotels, shopping centers and plentiful sources of entertainment tourist destinations, and many things to do in Surabaya.

 - 1 Think to do in Surabaya

 - 2 Where to stay in Surabaya